 - Invest in a start-up or a product that’s on the rise; one you have control of affecting its success.

 - Become famous.
-Brand yourself, develop your story, write a book and go on the speaker’s circuit.
+Brand yourself, develop your story, write a book and go on the speaker circuit.
+Then, be choosy and consult to those who see value in you.
+Charge at least $5,000/day.

 - Run your agency like a business with a focus on making a profit.

-- Put this profit in a separate bank account or investment portfolio.
+- Invest your profit in an investment portfolio.

 - Keep an eye on staff billable and non-billable productivity.